-The one-year Behavioral Health certificate program is specifically designed to meet the requirements for certification as a Mental Health Rehabilitation Technician (MHRT/Community).
-This certificate is required by the state of Maine for work as an entry-level mental health practitioner.
-Associate Degree candidates need not apply separately to the Certificate program in order to qualify for MHRT/Community via that program.
+The one-year Behavioral Health certificate program is designed to meet the requirements for certification as a Mental Health Rehabilitation Technician/Community (MHRT/C), but includes course work in addition to MHRT/C requirements (please see http://muskie.usm.maine.edu/cfi/MHRTCOverview.html for details).
+MHRT/C certification is required by the state of Maine for work as an entry-level mental health practitioner.
+Associate Degree candidates need not apply separately to the SMCC Certificate program in order to qualify for MHRT/C certification.

-Certificate Behavioral Health
+Behavioral Health